 Session and Report Fees

-In December 2019, the Chief Magistrate issued Guideline 2 of 2020 in relation to fees for the preparation of reports and the provision of counselling sessions.
-The new Guideline applies to all awards for counselling made on and after 1 January 2020, and for reports filed on or after this date.
+From 1 January 2023, the Chief Magistrate issued Guideline 2 of 2023 in relation to fees for the preparation of reports and the provision of counselling sessions.

 The Chief Magistrate has issued Guidelines for the purpose of guiding Tribunal Members and Registrars in the amount of financial assistance to award for expenses relating to counselling reports and sessions.
 All fees awarded are at the discretion of the Tribunal.

-Guideline 2 of 2020 distinguishes between fees that will be awarded to registered psychologists and non-psychologist counsellors.
-The hourly rate of assistance that will be awarded for counselling sessions by a registered psychologist is $175.
-The hourly rate of assistance that will be awarded for counselling sessions by a non-psychologist counsellor has been set at $140.
+Guideline 2 of 2023 distinguishes between fees that will be awarded to registered psychologists and non-psychologist counsellors, mental health social workers and social workers.
+The hourly rate of assistance that will be awarded for counselling sessions by a registered psychologist is $200.
+The hourly rate of assistance that will be awarded for counselling sessions by a Mental Health Social Worker is $180 and a non-psychologist counsellor has been set at $165.

 Fees for sessions where an applicant has failed to attend